 On April 13th and April 15th, Anna M. Phillips from the New York Times published two articles about the tutoring scene in New York City: After Number of Gifted Soars, a Fight for Kindergarten Slots and Tutoring Surges With Fight for Middle School Spots.
 Fueled by competition for limited seats in highly sought after kindergarten programs, middle schools, and high schools, tutoring companies across the city are poised to benefit from this school frenzy and family fear factor.
 Beyond admissions testing for these types of public school programs, there is similar energy surrounding admissions testing for independent schools at every level from kindergarten through high school.
 Then begins preparation for the SATs or ACTs or both.
 In an educational environment with high stakes testing and scarcity of resources, this increase to seek tutors and specialists shouldn’t come as a surprise, and parents will do anything they can to set their children up for success.

 As parents prepare for these types of school transitions, it’s really important to be clear about goals and values before reaching out for any supplemental tutoring or test preparation.
 It’s one thing to familiarize students with a test format, but it’s an entirely different matter to push for admissions into a school where a child may ultimately feel frustrated and unsuccessful.
-We should not compare preparation for the ECAA (administered by ERB) or kindergarten G&T testing (administered by the DoE) with preparation for the SATs.
+We should not compare preparation for kindergarten or G&T testing (administered by the DOE) with preparation for the SATs.
 Older students are prepared to sit for extended study periods and to practice the required drills for college entrance exams.
 They are able to be a part of the strategic thinking and planning that goes into the college admissions process.
 Preschoolers are just having their first experiences with education, and we send a sad message when we expose them to paper and pencil cramming.
 Instead there are ways to embed these skills into structured play in order to build stamina for difficult tasks and comfort working one on one with a new person.

 This is the approach that our early childhood educators take at My Learning Springboard when working with very young students ranging from ages 3 to 5.
 Our preschoolers love their tutors and usually ask for sessions more than once a week.
 For parents who have the resources to support private tutoring, their experience has been hugely positive.
 Articles about preschool and kindergarten tutoring usually cause readers to imagine some insane scene with helicopter parents on the sidelines and tormented children being drilled on practice questions.
 Sadly, this scene probably exists in many tutoring circles.
 But it doesn’t have to be this way.